 The PassageWay is an approach to wellness that borrows from the wisdom of the past and combines it with current research about the importance of living a full and mindful lifestyle.
 Northwest Passage has learned throughout the history of its interventions with youth that people heal through a variety of channels.
-In Northwest Passage’s nearly 40 years of development, we have learned that real, sustainable change occurs when our clients connect with their community, explore their identity, develop their passions, appreciate time in nature, attend to their relationships, discover effective recreation opportunities, learn healthy nutritional habits, and move their bodies.
+In Northwest Passage’s over 40 years of development, we have learned that real, sustainable change occurs when our clients connect with their community, explore their identity, develop their passions, appreciate time in nature, attend to their relationships, discover effective recreation opportunities, learn healthy nutritional habits, and move their bodies.
 While one young man may find solace in fishing, another might yearn for the order therapeutic skills group brings to his life.
 A young woman might develop meaning through service to her elders, while another throws herself into building her strength and stamina through physical activity.
-The PassageWay proposes that the journey to building a healthy lifestyle includes the building of skill and insight through therapy intervention, the judicious use of psychotropic medication, and the consistent awareness of the use of eight therapeutic lifestyle choices.
+The PassageWay proposes that the journey to building a healthy lifestyle includes the building of skill and insight through therapy intervention, the judicious use of psychotropic medication, and the consistent awareness of the use of these eight therapeutic lifestyle choices:

 Relationships are the core of our human experience and a reflection of our health.
 We have relationships with ourselves, with our families and peers and with our communities.
 Relationships transform and create hope.